peter-kamal/master-thesis/README.md

 2. 'ecol_2_data_transformation': The model outputs single .csv files for each simulation.
 This file merges all the files from one batch of simulations into a large, analysis-ready data set.
 3. 'ecol_3_data_analysis': This piece analyses the merged datasets and produces the different graphs for the paper.

-As this is simulation, replication is inherently easy.
-However, computation times are very long.
-Therefore, I provide the set of analysis-read data sets used for the figures on Figshare (accessible through the paper).
+As this is a simulation, replication is inherently easy (notwithstanding computation time).
+I did not have sufficient cloud storage to provide all the data that is used to produce the graphs.
+I can provide it if necessary.